MQ-Modernization-demo/mq01-src/README.md

 envsubst < mq-dev-pipelinerun.yaml > pipefile.tmp && mv pipefile.tmp mq-dev-pipelinerun.yaml
 ```

-Verify that the `$GITORG` environment variable has been substituted by examining
+Verify that the `$GITORG` environment variable has been substituted by
-the source repository URL for example:
+re-examining the customized YAML:

 ```bash
   - name: source-repo-url